justinethier/cyclone/docs/Garbage-Collector.md

 # Minor Collection

 Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
-At runtime the code periodically checks to see if the executing thread's stack has exceeded a certain size.
+At runtime each mutator periodically checks to see if its stack has exceeded a certain size.
 When this happens a minor GC is started and all live stack objects are copied to the heap.

 Root objects are "live" objects the collector uses to begin the tracing process.
 Cyclone's minor collector treats the following as roots: